Profits slip for clothing maker Ciel Textile, supplier to M&S

 PORT LOUIS Mauritian textile maker Ciel Textile FKL.MZ, a supplier to Britain's Marks & Spencer and Next and Spain's Zara, posted a 15 percent drop in third-quarter pretax profit on Thursday citing lower profit margins in knitwear.

-Ciel, which manufactures woven, knitwear and fine knits, said pretax profit fell to 110.52 million rupees (2 million pounds)in the three months to March 31 while revenue rose to 2.37 billion rupees from 2.04 billion a year ago.
+Ciel, which manufactures woven, knitwear and fine knits, said pretax profit fell to 110.52 million rupees ($3.16 million)in the three months to March 31 while revenue rose to 2.37 billion rupees from 2.04 billion a year ago.

 “The Knitwear cluster was affected by lower sales margins and the start up costs incurred in the setting up of a new factory in Antsirabe, Madagascar,” the firm said.